-The sedimentary sequence at Site U1507 consists of $\sim$ 685 m of biogenic ooze and chalk interbedded with calcareous and volcanoclastic turbidites (lithostratigraphic Unit I) overlying $\sim$ 170 m of more homogeneous clayey nannofossil chalk (lithostratigraphic Unit II; Figures F10, F11).
-Unit I sediments are further divided into three subunits based on changes in lithology and sedimentological features as identified by macroscopic and microscopic (smear slide, thin section, and SEM) core description.
+The sedimentary sequence at Site U1507 consists of ~685 m of biogenic ooze and chalk interbedded with calcareous and volcanoclastic turbidites (lithostratigraphic Unit I), overlying ~170 m of more homogeneous clayey nannofossil chalk (lithostratigraphic Unit II; Figures F10, F11).
+Sediments of Unit I are further divided into three subunits, based on changes in lithology and sedimentological features, as identified by macroscopic and microscopic (smear slide, thin section, and SEM) core description.